New Seekers

 Jeff Stilson

-Having a baby is like watching two very inefficient removal men trying to get a very large sofa through a very small doorway.
+When you're in the middle of having a baby, it's a bit like watching two very inefficient removal men trying to get a very large sofa through a very small doorway.
 Only in this case you can't say, 'Oh, sod it, bring it in through the French windows.'

 Victoria Wood